in East Anglia on the Suffolk/Norfolk border, is the home of the Breckland Brass

 early 70's, under the baton of the legendary Prof Walter Hargreaves.

-Currently there are 27 members on the band books, two of whom have been in the band
+Currently there are 20 members on the band books, one who has been in the band from

-from the very beginning, namely John Field, Bb Bass player and current chairman and
+the very beginning, namely John Field, Bb Bass player and current chairman.
+However,

-in joining us please click on our contact below or any page of our site.
-We will
+us please click on our contact below or any page of our site.
+We will be very pleased

 Breckland Brass Band is a non competing band at present and concentrates all of its